yangruoxuan0516/MeaQualia/src/README.md

 # Little notice:
-# Everything here is about my ego.
+# Everything here is about me.
-# Enjoy yourself or leave me alone.